 In the morning open your blinds and curtains when you wake up.
 Even better, get up and go for a quick walk outside.
 Soak in the sun.

-Your brain stem is the responsible for the transition from sleep to wake….let’s make things easy for your brain early in the morning.
+Your brain stem is the responsible for the transition from sleep to waking….let’s make things easy for your brain early in the morning.
 Get up and get out.

 Natural light is the perfect spectrum to trigger wakefulness.
 Sunshine had been shown to have a positive effect on restoring your circadian rhythm.
 It reminds your brain of the difference between daytime wakefulness and nighttime sleep.